bcgov/indy-email-verification/README.md

 Go back to the openshift developer console and start a rollout on email-verification-service if it hasn't already restarted.
 Once email-verification-service is up and running, you're ready to start issuing email credentials.

-### Troubleshooting
-Git doesn't always save the file permisions on executable files, if you get any permision denied errors while running scripts, make sure you run `chmod +x <file>` on any .sh file